The problem with budget cutting strategies.

 Lastly, when one attempts to "slash" the budget within our healthcare system, the segment of people that can least afford it, always get hurt the most.
 Time and time again, this approached has been called for and attempted, and the result is always the same.
 The most vulnerable members of our society - the poor, the elderly, the disabled, anyone who relies on the government for health care, will shoulder the brunt of the effect.

-Coming soon: The U.S. Spends More on Health Care Than Any Other Country (Part 3).
+Interesting Article: The U.S. Spends More on Health Care Than Any Other Country (Part 3).

 Interesting Article: The U.S. Spends More on Health Care Than Any Other Country (Part 1).